zarucki/social_group_feed_recruitment/README.md

 Taking into consideration that I needed to design for really large data, I decided to use MongoDB as persistance layer.
 Also I knew you're using it to hold your data, so that's additional plus.

-To achive scalability and performance I havily used mongo indexes.
+To achive scalability and performance I heavily used mongo indexes.
 Collections and indexes are designed in such way that we could later shard them among many nodes (not enough time to do that).
-I didn't do much benchmarkin, but I did inspect executions plans to make sure all indexes are in place and we don't hit scan.
+I had no time to benchmark properly, but I did inspect executions plans to make sure all indexes are in place and we don't hit scan.

 The architecture itself is inspired by mongo lab project https://github.com/mongodb-labs/socialite .